 It wasn’t until 2012 that I really started to take decorating seriously again and learned the art of repurposing and integrating thrift store finds into my decor.
 I wanted my kids to have a “home” to enjoy, filled with history and personality.

-I think the key to unlocking a beautiful home is to decorate by mixing old with new decor, while honoring pieces that have history and personal meaning.
-Learning to create contrast and juxtaposition is important (as I outlined in my recent Angie’s List article).
+I think the key to unlocking a beautiful home is to decorate by mixing old with new decor, while honoring pieces that have history and personality.
 I love creating a curated look that reflects the unique personalities in our home.
 It’s fun when almost every piece has a story.

 Decorate by Mixing Old with New

 …a round up of my favorite purchases + repurposing projects

 Believe it or not, this table was sitting outside in the rain.
 When I laid eyes on it, it was love at first sight.
 Not just good bones…great bones!
 I immediately saw the potential even though it had water damage and fluted legs.
 It was my first Annie Sloan Chalk Paint experience…and it still remains my #1 most favorite purchase in our home.
 I will never part with this piece!
 (My husband agrees!)

 See the before picture and my first Annie Sloan Chalk Paint experience here

 We fixed a major seating challenge in our house when I invested in two Ikea slipcovered couches this summer.
 I snagged a discounted floor model in the clearance section (don’t forget to look in clearance first — this means you have to walk “in through the out” door.)
 The second couch I bought new.
 Finally, all of us have a place to sit in the living room.
 It’s a little cozy, but I say ignore the decorating “rules” when it comes to furniture placement — if two family members are sitting on the floor in the name of “rules” –– then the rule is meant to be broken.